flarum/docs/docs/extenders.md

 # Local Extenders

-If there's customizations you want to make to your site without distributing an entire extension, you can do so via local extenders.
+If there are customizations you want to make to your site without distributing an entire extension, you can do so by using **local extenders**.
 Each Flarum installation comes with an `extend.php` file where you can add extender instances, just like in a full extension.

 See our [extension documentation](extend/start.md) for more information about extenders (and even an [example of a local extender](extend/start.md#hello-world)).